1. Residencies & Fellowship Programs

 Med-Peds residents receive additional educational sessions, providing advanced knowledge and skills in specific domains.

-Abolition Medicine and Mass Incarceration
+Mass Incarceration

 Caring for People Who Use Drugs

-Via training in the longitudinal substance use curriculum and clinical work, residents will have the opportunity to learn the fundamentals of caring for persons who use drugs, including those with opioid use disorder.
+Via training in the longitudinal substance use curriculum and clinical work, residents will have the opportunity to learn the fundamentals of caring for people who use drugs, including those with opioid use disorder.
 This includes didactics and supervised patient care experiences in how to provide primary care-based buprenorphine treatment and strategies to help patients optimize safety and mitigate risk within a harm reduction model.

 Global Health